imarc/handbook/frontend.markdown

 “hero” area.
 Create and export `.mp4` and `.webm` video files.
 Imarc typically uses
 <a href="http://www.adobe.com/products/aftereffects.html">Adobe After Effects</a> for editing
 and <a href="https://handbrake.fr/">Handbrake</a> for optimization.
 Here is some HTML/CSS for implementing a responsive backround video.
-Note that we use padding on the `video`’s `::before` pseudo element to achieve our desired aspect ratio.

     <div class="hero">
         <video autoplay loop="loop" muted poster="video-placeholder.jpg">